ATL Skills: A Teacher's Guide Beyond the IB

 Implementation begins with selecting 2-3 ATL skills per unit, creating simple tracking systems that students can manage independently.
 Consider introducing skill-focused conferences where students present evidence of their development, supported by specific examples from their work.
 This approach transforms assessment from external judgement to collaborative dialogue, reinforcing the student agency that lies at the heart of successful ATL implementation.

 The developmental readiness of students fundamentally shapes how ATL skills should be introduced and practised across IB programmes.
-In the Primary Years Programme, concrete experiences and scaffolded practice form the foundation for skill acquisition.
+In the Primary Years Programme, concrete experiences and scaffolded practise form the foundation for skill acquisition.
 Young learners benefit from explicit modelling of thinking processes, such as teachers verbalising their decision-making during problem-solving tasks.
 As Vygotsky's zone of proximal development suggests, students require guided support before independent application becomes possible.

 Middle Years Programme students demonstrate increased capacity for abstract thinking and self-regulation, allowing for more sophisticated metacognitive strategies.
 This developmental shift enables teachers to introduce reflection journals, peer assessment protocols, and goal-setting frameworks that would overwhelm younger learners.
 Research by Zimmerman on self-regulated learning indicates that adolescents can effectively monitor their own progress when provided with appropriate tools and structures.